On This Page

 Tweedsmuir Provincial park contains two vehicle-access campgrounds, both located on Highway 20:

 - Atnarko offers 15 campsites nestled amongst an old-growth forest (on the Atnarko River at the bottom of “the Hill”).
+These sites are a mix of reservable and first-come, first-served.

 Fisheries Pool Campground

 - Fisheries Pool, (situated near Stuie and the site of an old fish hatchery run by DFO), attracts lots of anglers to its 9 high-density open campsites and 2 tenting campsites.
+These sites are a mix of reservable and first-come, first-served.

 There is parking available for extra vehicles at the Atnarko campground, but not at Fisheries Pool.
 It is often difficult for big rigs to turn around when the park is full.